-11 Richard J. Gordon resigned as director effective 1 July 2016 after he was elected Senator of the Republic of the Philippines; Mr. Jay Y. Yuvallos replaced Senator Gordon and assumed office on 9 August 2016.
+11 Richard J. Gordon resigned as director effective 1 July 2016 after he was elected Senator of the Republic of the Philippines; Mr. Jay Yuvallos replaced Senator Gordon and assumed office in 9 August 2016

-12 Mr. Alfredo C. Ramos retired as President of AT and CCC effective 1 April 2015, which retirement was accepted by the Boards of Directors of AT and CCC on 23 March 2015.
+12 Mr. Alfredo C. Ramos retired as President of AT and Carmen Copper Corporation ("Carmen Copper") effective 1 April 2015, which retirement was accepted by the Boards of Directors of AT and Carmen Copper on 23 March 2015.
 The resulting vacancies were filled by Mr. Adrian Paulino S. Ramos whose appointment was confirmed at the same meeting.